conduitio-labs/conduit-connector-influxdb/README.md

       - id: example
         plugin: "influxdb"
         settings:
+          # Bucket is the bucket name to access.
+          # Type: string
+          # Required: yes
+          bucket: ""
           # Org is an organization name or ID.
           # Type: string
           # Required: yes